jsprdev/tp/docs/DeveloperGuide.md

-2. Standardise reference to "Person" class in all application user-facing messages
+2. **Standardise reference to "Person" class in all application user-facing messages**

 Right now, EduTrakc sometimes refers to the ocntacts / objects being added or listed (or any equivalent operation acting on the Person class) as "persons"

 Example: A successful `findtag` command on a tag with 2 students tagged, displays

-`2 persons listed!`
+> 2 persons listed!

 In the future, it may be better to standardise these messages to use the word "students" instead of "persons" for a better and closer fit to our product use case.

-3.
+3. **Improve error message when assigning group to existing person in group**

+Currently, if you try to assign a valid group to a valid and existing student, the command will be successful and a message is displayed that says:

+> Assigned group [GROUPNAME] to 0 person(s)

+In the future, a better way to handle this would be to display an error message to clearly state the issue here.

 4.